An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Continuous thermal shallow water equations

 Entropy conservation follows from integration by parts over a periodic domain

 The splitting of \eqref{eq:buoyancy} complicates the proof of energy conservation and necessitates additional operator splitting in the velocity equation.
-With \eqref{eq:b-split} the energy exchange associated with the mass-weighted buoyancy equation is expressed as
+Recalling that $\frac{\partial e}{\partial hb} = \tfrac{1}{2}h$, with \eqref{eq:b-split} the energy exchange associated with the mass-weighted buoyancy equation is expressed as